-Often, when we take photos we don't think for too long about the way we intend to use these pictures in the future.
+Often, when we take a photo, we don't think for too long about how we intend to use the picture in the future.
 We just see a perfect shot and take it, that's it.
-But eventually a portrait made in a hurry turns out to be absolutely inappropriate for a certain application.
-Surely, a photo for a family album is fine as it is, but, say, a job application resume has more strict requirements to what a portrait should look like.
+But sometimes, a portrait made in a hurry turns out to be completely inappropriate for a certain application.
+A photo for a family album is surely fine as it is, but, for example, a job application resume has stricter requirements to what a portrait should look like.

-One of the most common things spoiling a photo is improper background.
-Inappropriate backstage, casual objects or people, or just a background that doesnвЂ™t look presentable вЂ“ all of this is unacceptable on a serious portrait photograph.
-So, how to remove background from a photo?
+One of the most common things that can spoil a photo is an improper background.
+Inappropriate backdrops, casual objects or people, or just a background that doesn't look presentable – all of these are unacceptable for a serious portrait photograph.
+So, how do you remove the background from a photo?

-Usually, when you hear "photo retouching" you think about software like PhotoShop, LightRoom and other professional and, to be honest, very hard to understand or work with solutions.
-Surely, if you already know how to remove a background from pictures using such products, you donвЂ™t need any step-by-steps.
-But what if you are like the rest 90% of computer users?
-Should you start learning complex graphical editors, mastering Magic Wand tools and messing with color masks?
+When you hear "photo retouching", software like PhotoShop, LightRoom and other professional and, to be honest, very hard to understand or work with solutions come to mind.
+Surely, if you already know how to remove a background from a picture using such products, you don’t need any step-by-step guides.
+But what if you are like the other 90% of computer users?
+Should you start learning complex graphics editors, mastering Magic Wand tools and messing with color masks?

-Things got much simpler since PhotoScissors has been released.
-This tool acts like literal scissors cutting out unnecessary parts of the image, and is almost as easy to work with.
-So, here is your first step: download PhotoScissors here.
+Things have become much simpler since PhotoScissors was released.
+This tool acts like literal scissors, cutting out unnecessary parts of the image, and is almost as easy to work with.
+So, here is your first step: download PhotoScissors for Windows & Mac.

-In this case, simply set the size of the marker to a lower value and add some more accurate strokes to add some area to either the background or the foreground.
+In this case, simply set the size of the marker to a lower value and add some more accurate strokes to add some area to the foreground, or erase part of it.

-Note: make sure you stay within the lines of the object you want to cut out.
-If you mark an area outside of the foreground with a green marker, a part of the background can be cut out as well, or vice versa.
+Note: ensure you stay within the lines of the object you want to cut out.
+If you mark an area outside of the foreground with a green marker, part of the background can be cut out as well.

-PhotoScissors applies results instantly.
+PhotoScissors applies the results instantly.
 This means, as soon as you are satisfied with the final result, you can immediately save it as a PNG (transparency supported) or JPEG (no transparency) image.
-Other picture formats are supported too.
+Other picture formats are also supported.